Profit and Loss Problem

 So of course we can follow the math.
-We can add up all the costs, five thousand plus two dollars, times twenty thousand and then contrast that with the revenue that comes in which is
+We can add up all the costs, five thousand plus two dollars, times twenty thousand.
+Then contrast that with the revenue that comes in which is

-One way to do this is to distribute the fixed cost over the cost per t-shirt and this is actually a lot easier than it seems, twenty thousand t-shirts, five thousand dollars, five over twenty is one-quarter, therefore it costs one-quarter per t-shirt in addition to the two dollars in variable cost, and so twelve minus two is equal to ten dollars, minus one quarter is equal to nine dollars and
+One way to do this is to distribute the fixed cost over the cost per t-shirt.
+This is actually a lot easier than it seems.
+Twenty thousand t-shirts, five thousand dollars, five over twenty is one-quarter.
+Therefore, it costs one-quarter per t-shirt in addition to the two dollars in variable cost.
+So twelve minus two is equal to ten dollars, minus one quarter is equal to nine dollars and

 We can also use a graphic equalization method in order to get to the same conclusion.
-If the numbers were more complicated, understanding that that shift is one-quarter down, that is the fixed cost is one-quarter down then we know we’re looking for something that ends in a seventy-five cents.
-That allows us to eliminate all the answer choices or at least all the answer choices that don’t end in 0.75 and then we can use scale to determine that 9.75 is the correct answer.
+If the numbers were more complicated, understanding that that shift is one-quarter down.
+That is the fixed cost is one-quarter down.
+Then we know we’re looking for something that ends in a seventy-five cents.
+That allows us to eliminate all the answer choices that don’t end in 0.75.
+Then we can use scale to determine that 9.75 is the correct answer.

-There are more complicated versions of this problem form, in particular I’d encourage you to explore being told that the t-shirt company is breaking even and then determining the amount of variable costs or fixed cost that’s there or even the production run.
+There are more complicated versions of this problem form.
+In particular, I’d encourage you to explore being told that the t-shirt company is breaking even.
+Then determining the amount of variable costs or fixed cost that’s there or even the production run.
 Similarly, you can be given a target profit or loss, the break-even just being the zero, so it’s a bit easier and have to reverse engineer the relationships.

 Once again, this doesn’t have to be done algebraically.
 As you begin to appreciate the subtlety of the ratio between costs production run and total P&L all of these problems should be simplified and should be very straightforward.